Don't be afraid to tell your price. It is only expensive if the value to the price doesn't match.

 Unless there is an obvious or legal reason why you don't want to tell your price, don't be afraid to put it on your website.
 People will make a decision based on if they feel it's good value for what they are looking for.

-If you have loyal customers, the price is secondary.
+If you have loyal customers and present a value that is on par with what you are charging, the price is secondary.
 They already know what they are paying for and just want to find more information.
 Perhaps a friend is asking and they can't remember.
 You don't want to make the customer having to email or call and ask... then the sale is already lost.

 If your prices are fair, you don't have to hide them.
 Be honest and explain your value.
 The right customer will listen and believe you.